tjr226/Sprint-Challenge--Data-Structures-Python/README.md

 1st test: 1.36 secs (also O(n^2), but not fully going through second O(n) pass. exiting if confirmed that x in list) 2nd test: 0.03 secs (sorting both lists, then one linear pass.
 O(n lg n)) 3rd test: 0.14 secs (convert names_2 into a BST)
-4th test: 0.47 secs (both lists into heaps)
+4th test: STRETCH 0.47 secs (both lists into heaps)

 *You may not use the built in Python list or set for this problem*